Vinicius-Teixeirac/RL-COVID-Events/README.md

 ```
 Before running the experiments, please ensure you have installed all necessary dependencies by reviewing the environment.yml or requirements.txt files.
 We highly recommend you to do so.

-**Note**: In future versions, run_experiments.sh will be replaced by a main.py script to improve cross-platform compatibility.
+**Note**: In future versions, run_experiments.sh may be replaced by a main.py script to improve cross-platform compatibility.
+Using bash was more related to the ease of parallel programming.

 ## Execution Workflow